mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ## Purpose of the project

-1. Need a reliable low-cost digital compass that could be connected to SignalK server of my vessel
+1. Needed a reliable low-cost digital compass that could be connected to SignalK server of my vessel
-2. Learn ESP32 capabilities for other digital boat projects that are on my backlog
+2. To learn ESP32 capabilities for other digital boat projects that are on my backlog
-3. Refresh my C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)
+3. To refresh my C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)

 Started the project Arduino-style by copying code from a previous project (VEDirect-ESP32-SignalK-gateway).
 Then, just kept playing around with Arduino.
 The next project will be most likely based on SensESP/PlatformIO to keep things less complicated.

 ## Release history

 ```
 Release    Branch                     Comment

 v1.0.0     main                       Latest release.
 Refactored into classes
                                       with new features not implemented in 0.5.x.
 v0.5.1     legacy/procedural-0.5.x    Last fully procedural version.
 ```
 ## Class CMPS14Sensor